What is the Law Regarding Employment in Brentwood?

 Anti-Discrimination laws in Brentwood

 The laws applicable for citizens of Brentwood generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Brentwood residents must follow laws which prohibit employer discrimination against members of various classes.
+Brentwood residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.

 An administrative agency such as the EEOC can hear discrimination claims.
 Also, some lawyers specialize in claims for discrimination.